defold/doc/docs/en/manuals/ai-agents.md

 * comparing a visual result with semantic acceptance criteria;
 * making a bounded repair attempt based on collected evidence.

-Agents are powerful for non-deterministic develpoment, investigation and testing processes.
+Agents are powerful for non-deterministic development, investigation and testing processes.
 They can help with creating diverse solutions and work very well with Defold.

 ## Model-neutral Defold interfaces